-Each of the Virginia Medicare Supplement plans offers a different level of coverage to help with healthcare costs, from paying coinsurance and copayments not covered under Original Medicare insurance to paying Medicare Part B deductibles and medical expenses incurred while traveling abroad.
-You can purchase a Medicare Supplement insurance plan in Virginia from a state-authorized Medicare insurance company or through your last employer who offers Medigap insurance as part of a retiree health plan program.
+Each Virginia Medicare Supplement plan offers a different level of coverage to help with healthcare costs, from paying coinsurance and copayments not covered under Original Medicare insurance to paying Medicare Part B deductibles and medical expenses incurred while traveling abroad.
+You can purchase a Medicare Supplement insurance plan from a state-authorized Medicare insurance company or through your last employer who offers Medigap insurance as part of a retiree health plan program.

-Best Types of Medicare Supplement Plans in Virginia
+What are the Best Medicare Supplement Plans in Virginia?

 - Hospital costs up to 365 days after benefits through Original Medicare are exhausted